Cataract Surgery in West Chester, Kennett Square and Paoli

 At Vistarr, we pride ourselves on staying on the cutting edge of eye surgery technology.
 The CATALYS® system provides various benefits when performing cataract surgery:

 - All incisions can be made with the laser, removing the need for surgical blades

 - The computer guidance provides greater surgical precision

 - Laser scoring of the lens reduces the amount of ultrasound energy needed

-After your surgery, you’ll have an eye patch on your treated eye.
+After your cataract surgery, you’ll have an eye patch on your treated eye.
 We may also have you wear a protective shield, even when sleeping, for several days.
-At first your vision will be blurry, but it rapidly improves in just a couple days.
+At first, your vision will be blurry, but it rapidly improves in just a couple of days.
 Your eye may be somewhat itchy, but you must not rub or put any pressure on the treated eye.
 Heavy lifting, or anything that puts pressure on your eyes, must be avoided.
 We’ll provide eye drops to prevent inflammation and infection and to control your eye pressure.